beckswu/beckswu.github.io/_posts/2019-01-06-option-trading.markdown

 If the underlying is a futures contract, and options are subject to <span style="color: red"> futures-type settlement</span>, <span style="color: red">all options have a rho value of zero</span>.
 Changes in interest rates will have no effect on an option’s value.

 or options on futures, where the options are subject to stock-type settlement as they are in the U.S., all options have negative rho values.
-When we raise interest rates, we reduce the present value of the option.
+When we raise interest rates, we <span style="color: red">reduce the present value of the option</span>.

 If raising interest rates increases the forward price, as it does for stocks, then... <br/>
 <span  style="background-color: #FFFF00">calls have positive rho values </span> <br/>